How to Care for Your Bandage Dress

 Wear Your Bandage Dress for Years

-The most important thing to remember about your bandage dress is that is will lasts longer if you only submerge or wash it no more than 6 to 8 times a year.
+The most important thing to remember about your bandage dress is that it will last longer if you only submerge or wash it no more than 6 to 8 times a year.
 So if you can get away with a quick and effective spot cleaning rather than the more vigorous washing techniques mentioned above here's what we recommend:

 - Wet the soiled area with cold water.